Repairs, Restorations, Tweaks and Insights

-Data East's Jurassic Park is a pinball machine I had been interested in owning for 15 years!
+Data East's Jurassic Park is a pinball machine I've been interested in owning for over 15 years.
+Now I have one!

 Oh.
 Did I mention the T-Rex that eats pinballs?
 That is truly awesome.